The Risks of a Heat Stressed Lawn and How to Treat It

 Lack of Recovery

 Heat can cause your yard’s health to degrade in a way that prevents it from recovering quickly.
 Grass typically bounces back quickly when you walk across it, and when other physical stressors go over it.
-When your lawn becomes heat or drought stressed, its natural defenses can weaken.
-It is difficult for a heat-stressed lawn to withstand the weight of foot traffic and mowing.
-It also is less resistant to pests and diseases.
+When your lawn becomes heat or drought stressed, its natural defenses can weaken, making it difficult for it to withstand the weight of foot traffic and mowing, as well as leaving it less resistant to pests and diseases.
 Indications of this issue include lingering footprints in the grass when you walk over it, the grass not recovering well after mowing, or susceptibility to disease.

 Dormancy